Computer-aided engineering: Overview

-CAE systems can provide support to businesses.
-This is achieved by the use of reference architectures and their ability to place information views on the business process.
-Reference architecture is the basis from which information is modeled, especially product and manufacturing models.
+Computer-aided engineering (CAE) includes finite element method or analysis (FEA), computational fluid dynamics (CFD), multibody dynamics (MBD), durability and optimization.
+It is included with computer-aided design (CAD) and computer-aided manufacturing (CAM) in a collective term and abbreviation computer-aided technologies (CAx).

 The term CAE has been used to describe the use of computer technology within engineering in a broader sense than just engineering analysis.
-It was in this context that the term was coined by Jason Lemon, founder of SDRC in the late 1970s.
-This definition is however better known today by the terms CAx and PLM.
+It was in this context that the term was coined by Jason Lemon, founder of Structural Dynamics Research Corporation (SDRC) in the late 1970s.
+However, this definition is better known today by the terms CAx and product lifecycle management (PLM).

-CAE systems are individually considered a single node on a total information network and each node may interact with other nodes on the network.
+CAE systems are individually considered a single node on a total information network, and each node may interact with other nodes on the network.